AliNiitsu93/AndroidFirstProject/README.md

 Showing how an idea is broken down into steps, and then utilizing existing guides to build it into a functioning app.
 Breakdown:
-Pre-Requisite: Learning how to utilize basic features of android studio -installation process for android studio.
+Pre-Requisite: Learning how to utilize basic features of android studio
+- installation process for android studio.

 Install latest android studio
 When you run android studio, it will ask for sdk location.
 Ignore it and close out of window.